 What do moodiness, irritability, and bloating have in common?
 Quite often, it is your period.
-While you might be familiar with these typical symptoms that accompany your menstrual cycle, there are some lesser-known ways in which pre-menstrual symptoms (PMS) can manifest.
+While you might be familiar with these typical symptoms that accompany your menstrual cycle, there are some lesser-known ways in which premenstrual symptoms (PMS) can manifest.
 After all, every woman is different, and a spike in hormone levels can be exhibited differently.
+So, you will understand six symptoms you never realized were related to your periods

 1. Breathlessness